 Juda ka Talab campsite

 We were served with delicious pakodas and hot tea around 5 pm.
 Everyone shared their life stories.
-Entire evening was spent listening to each other’s stories and dancing on some music.
+The entire evening was spent listening to each other’s stories and dancing on some music.

 It was a full moon and the snow was shining right in front of us.
 What a feeling it was!

 After celebrating the night, we retired to our tents to sleep.

 Day 3: Trek from Juda ka Talab to Kedarkantha basecamp.